Jahanara Imam: Literary career

 After Bangladesh achieved independence, Imam started her literary career.
 During this time she also travelled extensively to Europe, USA and Canada.
-In 1986 she published her wartime diary Ekatturer Dinguli (The days of Seventy One).
-Imam's diary, in some respect like that of Anne Frank, was a very personal account of tragedy.
-Her simple style of writing touched many hearts, particularly those of the families who had lost members during the war.
-Early in her career, Jahanara Imam also translated several books from English into Bengali, including some of the popular "Little House" books by Laura Ingalls Wilder.
+In 1986 she published her wartime diary, Ekattorer Dingulee (The days of Seventy One).
+Imam's diary, in some respect like that of Anne Frank, was a personal account of tragedy.
+Her simple style of writing touched many hearts, particularly those of families who had lost members during the war.
+Early in her career, Imam also translated several books from English into Bengali, including some of the "Little House" books by Laura Ingalls Wilder.

 Committee for Eradicating the Killers and Collaborators of '71

-As the ruler of Bangladesh, President Ziaur Rahman (1975–1981) enacted several controversial measures, ostensibly to win the support of Islamic political parties and opponents of the Awami League.
-In 1978, he revoked the ban on the Jamaat-e-Islami, which collaborated with the Pakistani army.
-The formed the paramilitary Al-Badr, Al-sham, and Rajakar; and members of which had committed war crimes against civilians.
+As the ruler of Bangladesh, President Ziaur Rahman (1977–1981) enacted several measures to restore many of the fundamental rights suspended by the 4th amendment of the constitution and reintroduced multi-party democracy by lifting the ban on all political parties including Awami League and Jamaat e Islami.

 Ghulam Azam, the exiled chief of the Jamaat-e-Islami, was allowed to come back to Bangladesh in July 1978.
-In 1991 December Ghulam Azam, was elected the Amir of Jamaat-e-Islami.
+In December of 1991 Ghulam Azam, was elected the Amir of Jamaat-e-Islami.
 Subsequently, Jahanara Imam organised the Ghatak-Dalal Nirmul Committee (Committee for Eradicating the Killers and Collaborators of '71), and became its public face.
 The committee called for the trial of people who committed crimes against humanity in the 1971 Bangladesh Liberation War in collaboration with the Pakistani forces.
 The Ghatak-Dalal Nirmul Committee set up mock trials in Dhaka on 26 March 1992 known as Gono Adalat (People's Court) and 'sentenced' persons they accused of being war criminals.
 Imam and others were reportedly charged with treason during the government of Bangladesh Nationalist party.
-This charge was, however, dropped in 1996 after her death by the Chief Advisor Mohammed Habibur Rahman of the Caretaker government.
+This charge was, however, dropped in 1996 after her death by the Chief Adviser Muhammad Habibur Rahman of the Caretaker government.
 However, Bangladeshi writer and filmmaker Humayun Ahmed, disagrees that she was charged and commented that her movement was part of a "stage-managed game."